-- BUS1 Evaluate leadership styles to determine appropriate managerial actions for changing environments. - BUS2 Evaluate investment decisions using financial theory, analytical decision-making tools, and quantitative and non-quantitative economic attributes. - BUS3 Apply ethics theories to develop socially responsible business practices. - BUS4 Integrate and apply quantitative methods for decision-making. - BUS5 Develop a business feasibility plan incorporating marketing, economics, accounting, finance, and management theory.
+- BUS1 Evaluate leadership styles to determine appropriate managerial actions for changing environments. - BUS2 Evaluate investment decisions using financial theory, analytical decision-making tools, and quantitative and non-quantitative economic attributes. - BUS3 Apply marketing theories and strategies to global and domestic environments to appropriately target specified audiences. - BUS4 Integrate and apply quantitative methods for decisionmaking. - BUS5 Develop a business feasibility plan incorporating marketing, economics, accounting, finance, and management theory.

-Business Analytics
+Business Analytics Concentration

 This concentration is designed for upwardly mobile professionals who desire additional training in analytical tools for decision making.
 The curriculum is designed to develop an in-depth knowledge of key business concepts, with special attention focusing on the utilization of analytical practices within today's modern businesses.

 Core topics within the MBA - Business Analytics curriculum will pertain to foundational business analytics knowledge, statistical methods used within analytical decision making, the use of business intelligence, as well as the introduction of analytical programming and data mining.
 A degree from the MBA program with this concentration can lead to careers in business analytics, business intelligence, data science, and more.

-Expected outcomes of the Business Analytics Concentration include:
+Expected outcomes of the Business AnalyticsConcentration include:

-- BA1 Develop appropriate methodologies and techniques to improve the effectiveness of business decisions. - BA2 Identify appropriate analytical methodologies and techniques to improve effectiveness of business decisions. - BA3 Solve problems more effectively through analytical and critical thinking, making more comprehensive judgments when facing business issues with constraints or problems with complex or unknown solutions. - BA4 Demonstrate evidence-based decision making through the relevant acquisition, analysis, and application of data.
+- BA1 Develop appropriate methodologies and techniques to improve the effectiveness ofbusiness decisions. - BA2 Identify appropriate analytical methodologies and techniques to improve effectiveness of business decisions.

+- BA3 Solve problems more effectively through analytical and critical thinking, making more comprehensive judgments when facing business issues with constraints or problems with complexor unknown solutions. - BA4 Demonstrate evidence-based decision making through the relevant acquisition, analysis, and application of data.